Princeton Seminary Chapel

-Miller Chapel is the spiritual center of the Princeton Theological Seminary, located in New Jersey, United States, and has been in continuous use since its completion in 1834.
+The Princeton Seminary Chapel is the spiritual center of the Princeton Theological Seminary, located in New Jersey, United States, and has been in continuous use since its completion in 1834.
 It was built by renowned local architect and builder Charles Steadman in stuccoed brick with a simple Doric portico.
 As the chapel of the oldest Presbyterian Seminary in the United States, the building has been home to many of the most important Presbyterian theologians, including the great figures of the Princeton Theology.
 The narthex has plaques that honor Samuel Miller, after whom the chapel is named, Charles Hodge, Archibald Alexander Hodge, Caspar Wistar Hodge, Sr., and B. B. Warfield.

 History

 Miller Chapel with its pre-1933 design, located adjacent to Alexander Hall, facing Mercer Street.
 The Stuart Hall tower, since removed, can be seen at left.

 The chapel originally faced Mercer Street to the east and slightly behind Alexander Hall.
 It was designed in the Reformed tradition with one worship space, unifying the choir, congregants, and clergy, and with a central pulpit, emphasizing the proclamation of the Word of God.
 Originally a twin building was planned so as to flank Alexander Hall with Greek Revival buildings in the same way Nassau Hall was flanked by the original Whig and Clio Halls.